urdrops/urdrops/README.md

 urdrops@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University of Mumbai at India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the Amity University in Tashkent 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, C, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
 🎵 Love metal, lofi, jazz and soft music